liquidctl/liquidctl/docs/asus-aura-led-guide.md

 ## RGB lighting

-There is one 12V RGB channel named `led1` and three 5V Addressable RGB channels named `led2`, `led3`, and `led4`.
+The driver supports one 12V RGB channel named `led1` and three 5V Addressable RGB channels named `led2`, `led3`, and `led4`.
 Because the driver uses `effect` mode, all channels are synchronized.
-It is not possible to set different color modes to different channels except through `direct` mode.
-Nevertheless, independent channel names are provided in case the situation changes with a BIOS update in the future.
+It is not possible at this time to set different color modes to different channels (`direct` mode is used for that).
+Nevertheless, independent channel names are provided in case a future BIOS update provides more flexibility in `effect` mode.

 ```
 # liquidctl -m Aura set led1 color static af5a2f